 In 1209 Pope Innocent III promoted a crusade against the Cathars.
 In that same year St. Francis started preaching a life of repentance and poverty and was joined by his first follower, Bernardo Quintavalle; this event is celebrated by an inscription on the house where Bernardo lived.
 Other events of St. Francis' life are celebrated by modern images many inhabitants of Assisi place next to the entrance of their homes.

-Henry James visited Assisi nearly a century later than Goethe: although he praised Tempio della Minerva which had raised the enthusiasm of the German traveller, he was more intrigued by the
+Henry James visited Assisi in 1874 nearly a century later than Goethe: although he praised Tempio della Minerva which had raised the enthusiasm of the German traveller, he was more intrigued by the

 two churches built starting in 1228 to house the tomb of St. Francis: